NSHipster/articles/2013-07-08-nsexpression.md

 ### Random Functions

-Two variations, one with and one without an argument.
+Two variations—one with and one without an argument.
 Taking no argument, `random` returns an equivalent of `rand(3)`, while `random:` takes a random element from the `NSExpression` of an array of numbers.

 - `random`
 - `random:`